zaba29/holiday/README.md

 - Leave booking flow with validation against UK bank holidays and available allowance.
 - Admin tools to approve, reject, or request more information for leave and registration requests.
 - Configurable SMTP email notifications and UK bank holiday list.
-- Prisma/PostgreSQL data layer with seed script for the initial admin user (`admin` / `admin` — development only, change immediately in production).
+- Prisma/PostgreSQL data layer with seed script for the initial admin user (`admin@work.flow` / `admin` — development only, change immediately in production).
 - React + Material UI frontend with responsive layout and calendar widget.
 - Jest unit tests for core service flows (registration, login, leave lifecycle).